Skip to main content

 Labour: Framing today’s wage increases as the "Great Reset" for the working class after a difficult winter.

-Conservatives (Opposition): Criticizing the "stealth taxes" also arriving today, particularly the freeze on tax thresholds which they claim will "drag" more middle-earners into higher tax brackets.
+Conservatives (Opposition): Criticising the "stealth taxes" also arriving today, particularly the freeze on tax thresholds which they claim will "drag" more middle-earners into higher tax brackets.

 Reform UK: Gaining ground in polls by focusing on the "escalation of foreign conflicts" and the impact on domestic fuel prices.